 Born in Okinawa, utility infielder Bob Fenwick was the second American of Japanese ancestry in the majors.
 Like Mike Lum, who arrived five years before Fenwick, he was the son of a Caucasian father and a Japanese mother.
-Bob himself told the story about a month before he made his big-league debut in 1972.
+Fenwick himself told the story about a month before he made his big-league debut in 1972.

 “My mother was of Japanese ancestry, but was an American citizen, born in Hawaii.
 She was sent by the government to Okinawa to serve as an interpreter.
 My father was a corpsman in the Navy and they were working in the same hospital and got married.”